FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/dryrun-manager/readme.md

 ## RPC dryrun-commit

-The RPC will resolve the diff between actual and intended configuration of nodes by using UniConfig Node Manager.
-Changes for CLI nodes are applied by using cli-dryrun mountpoint which only stores translated CLI commands to the cli-dry-run journal.
+This RPC resolves the diff between the actual and intended configurationz of nodes by using the UniConfig Node Manager.

+Changes to CLI nodes are applied using the cli-dryrun mountpoint, which only stores translated CLI commands to the cli-dry-run journal.
 After all changes are applied, the cli-dryrun journal is read and an RPC output is created and returned.
-It works similarly with NETCONF devices, but it outputs NETCONF messages instead of CLI commands.
+This works similarly with NETCONF devices, but produces NETCONF messages as output instead of CLI commands.

 RPC input contains a list of UniConfig nodes for which to execute the dry run.

-Output of the RPC describes the results of the operation and matches all input nodes.
-It also contains a list of commands, and NETCONF messages for the given nodes.
-If RPC is called with empty list of target nodes, dryrun operation is executed on all modified nodes in the UniConfig transaction.
-If one node failed for any reason the RPC will be failed entirely.
+RPC output describes the results of the operation and matches all input nodes.
+It also contains a list of commands and NETCONF messages for the given nodes.

+If the RPC is called with an empty list of target nodes, the dryrun operation is executed on all modified nodes in the UniConfig transaction.
+If a node fails for any reason, the entire RPC fails.

 ![RPC dryrun commit](RPC_dry-run-RPC_dryrun_commit.svg)

-## RPC Examples
+## RPC examples

 ### Successful example

-RPC input does not contain the target node and the output contains a list of commands which would be sent to the device if the RPC commit or checked-commit was called.
+RPC input does not contain the target node.
+RPC output contains a list of commands that would be sent to the device if the RPC commit or checked-commit was called.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/dryrun-manager:dryrun-commit' \